tomerd/q-node-binding/README.md

 ### about

-q is a queueing framework. the idea behind it is to provide a universal application interface that can be used across all development phases and scaling requirements. q runs on multiple back-ends and has binding to many programing languages. and so while during development you probably want to run it using an in-memory back-end that clears with the process, you may choose to use redis on your test environment and amazon SQS on production.
+q is a queueing framework. the idea is to provide a universal application programming interface that can be used throughout the entire application development lifecycle without the need to commit to a specific queueing technology or to set up complex queueing environments where such are not required. you can think of it as an ORM for queueing. q runs on multiple back-ends and has bindings to many programing languages. and so, while during development you will most likely run it in-memory and let it clear when the process dies, you may choose a redis back-end on your test environment and running dedicated servers backed by amazon SQS on production. q was designed to give you this freedom and to allow you to write the code once and run it anywhere.

 https://github.com/tomerd